mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

   * For a single compartment cell with simple HH dynamics, you can probably write your own solver using ODE solvers in matlab/python.

   * As your models develop more complexity:

     - Current dependancies e.g. intracellular Ca2+ dependant K channels
-    - Solving of Cable Equations for multicompartmental neurons
+    - Incoorperation of the cable equations for multicompartmental neurons
-    - Connections via synapses & gap junctions
+    - Connections via synapses & gap junctions (synaptic delays)

   * You may find that you are reimplementing lots of mathematical solving, which has been already been done efficiently in NEURON.